EmAchieng/azure-networking-management/README.md

 2. **Reusability:** Modules can be reused across projects or within the same project for different infrastructure components, promoting code reusability.

-3. **Scalability:** Easily add new modules for additional AWS resources or modify existing ones without impacting other parts of the SDK.
+3. **Scalability:** Easily add new modules for additional Azure resources or modify existing ones without impacting other parts
+4.
 ### Prerequisites

-Before installing the SDK, ensure:
+Before building, ensure:
 - Python 3.9+ is installed on your system.
-- AWS credentials are configured:
+- Azure credentials are configured:
   - Either through environment variables (AZURE_CLIENT_ID, AZURE_SECRET, and AZURE_SUBSCRIPTION_ID),
   - Or using Azure CLI configuration (az login).